tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 ![image_9](Setup-For-Fuse-CC/image_9.png)

 A `GameObject` named `NavMeshAgents` will be added to the scene, if missing, which holds the templates for `NavMesh Agents` that will be spawned.
 A `GameObject` named `NavMeshAgentSpawners` will be added to the scene, if missing, which holds the spawner instances for the `NavMesh Agents`.
 The spawners control the rate at which the agents are spawned.
 New agents will be spawned at the spawner locations.
 Templates should be deactivated before hitting play.
-A template might become unspawnable if it gets destroyed by dying if it was accidentally activated in play mode.
+A template might become unspawnable if it gets destroyed by dying if it was accidentally activated in `PLAY` mode.

 ![image_10](Setup-For-Fuse-CC/image_10.png)